 A nice beach in the Bahamas or el Condado and a good book on taking accurate measurements of a bore diameter—add a thermos of chilled Margaritas—and you are all set.

-We don't claim to have read all of these and can't pass judgment but check them out.
+We don't claim to have read all of these and can't pass judgment but you might want to check them out.
 Some of the quotes are taken from actual readers' reviews.

 Maybe you will find exactly what you are looking for.
 If you haven't decided on your next beach vacation spot yet, consider coming to Long Island next summer.
 We really do have some of the best!

-Machinists' Ready Reference 10th Edition.
-352 pages of reference material which provides the essential procedures, charts, tables (including expanded trig tables), and formulas used by machinists, toolmakers, mechanical engineers, and designers.
+Machinists' Ready Reference 10th Edition 352 pages of reference material which provides the essential procedures, charts, tables (including expanded trig tables), and formulas used by machinists, toolmakers, mechanical engineers, and designers.
 Handy 4-1/4” x 6” book is spiral bound to lie flat when open.